bhlmn/bhlmn.github.io/index.md

 [**ml**](https://bhlmn.github.io/ml/) is where I collect and organize my ever-increasing knowledge of machine learning.

 [**WindVerification**](https://github.com/bhlmn/WindVerification) is an R Package designed to simplify processing and verifying wind forecasts from weather models.

-**IRLFetch** - Wind fetch-based statistical bias correction and downscaling of wind speed forecasts over water bodies too small to be seen by weather models.
-Submitted to _Weather and Forecasting_.

 ---
 ## Skills